ewanbrinkman/stormhacks-2024/README.md

 # How To Run

 1. Download the source code
+2. Install Node.js first.
-2. Run `npm install`
+3. Run `npm install`
-3. Run `npm run dev`
+4. Run `npm run dev`
-4. Open your browser in the localhost URL provided
+5. Open your browser in the localhost URL provided

-# What to install
-Before you run this project, install Node.js first.
-Then you install these packages such as npm install axios npm install leaflet npm install twilio